cncf/tag-contributor-strategy/website/content/maintainers/github/templates/optional/reviewing.md

 ### Process

+Because every project's process is unique, this section is empty in the template.
+Here are some questions to consider when defining your review process:

+* Should the reviewer assign the pull request or set specific labels?
+* Explain if the project use automation/bots and how they should be used.
+* Are reviews required from maintainers?
+* Are there required checks that must pass before merging?
+* How should reviewers help a stuck pull request?
+* Can reviewers commit changes directly to the pull request when the original author has abandoned the pull request or needs help?
-We encourage you to answer whether or not maintainers can merge their own pull requests or not.

-* Only after it has been reviewed?
+* Can maintainers can merge their own pull requests after it has been reviewed?
-* Do maintainers require a review in certain circumstances?
-This lets both maintainers and the community know what standards are enforced.

-Below are some examples that you could use in reviewing.md:

-* Self merging is not allowed in this project.
-Even pull requests from maintainers must be reviewed and merged by another maintainer.
-* Self merging is allowed, after another reviewer has approved the pull request.
+* Can maintainers merge pull requests without review in times of great need?

 ### Checklist

+Define a checklist for reviewers to use when reviewing a pull request.
+A common set of questions are provided to get you started.
+Your project may have extra checks, for example manually running a set of integration tests.

 ## Suggested Reading